You are hereHome ›

 San Francisco’s Mandatory Recycling and Composting Ordinance requires San Francisco residents and businesses to properly separate recyclables and compostables and keep them out of the landfill.
-Check out our fact sheet for more information.
-Recycling and composting is one way to help San Francisco achieve its goal of zero waste by 2020.
+For more information, download a factsheet on San Francisco’s Mandatory Recycling and Composting Ordinance (PDF).

 Half of what currently goes in the black bin can be recycled or composted.
 The City - businesses, residents, and city government - currently diverts 80 percent of what it throws away from the landfill.
 With full participation in the existing programs, San Franciscans can divert 90 percent of its discards from the landfill.